Nico Hoerner Player Props: Cubs vs. White Sox

 - The 9.7 strikeouts per nine innings compiled by the White Sox pitching staff ranks first in the league.

-- The White Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.60).
+- The White Sox have a 4.61 team ERA that ranks 24th across all MLB pitching staffs.

-- The White Sox give up the fourth-most home runs in baseball (139 total, 1.4 per game).
+- White Sox pitchers combine to surrender the second-most home runs in baseball (143 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.